cse565-asu-software-test/homework-00/README.md

 # Homework-00

-Welcome CCSCNE to your first [GitHub Classroom Assignment](https://classroom.github.com)!
+Welcome ASU CSE 565 to your first [GitHub Classroom Assignment](https://classroom.github.com)!

 In this assignment, we will be writing code to display `Hello World`!